nicolasboulay/index2share/README.md

 The tiny files could be given to another user, as list of files of interest.

 There is no internet/network communication.
 It has almost no command line options.

+##A quick look

+idx file are link to normal file. "base/" are the base directory where the executable is launch. base/list/ are special directory compare to other place.

 ![Doc](https://github.com/nicolasboulay/index2share/raw/master/i2s.jpg
 "before and after an index2share run")